nathaneastwood/fablore/src/main-story/16-rosetta/roots-of-change.md

 Verdance watched with concern as the rot crept closer, inch by inch, threatening to blemish her home.

-"Careful now, sunkissed," Florian taunted, noticing her alarm.
+"Careful now, _sunkissed_," Florian taunted, noticing her alarm.
 "The Rotwood grows, just like your precious flowers."

 "How can you let this happen?"
 Verdance demanded, her hands clenched at her sides.
 "You speak of renewal, but all I see is death."